Women in France: In art

 In the 1870s, life drawing classes became more open to French female students aspiring to be artists in Paris.
 Perhaps the most successful French woman artist in this era was Rosa Bonheur, who was well known for her animal paintings as well her sculptures.
-At a time dominated by male artistic ability, Bonheur is received very positively and rated very well among all of her peers.
+At a time that was dominated by male artistic ability, Bonheur is received very positively and rated very well among all of her peers.
 In an attempt to reject the gender roles, she cut and maintained a short hairstyle and also requested permission from the police to wear man's pants in order to remain relatively unnoticed in farms and slaughterhouses while she painted animals and studied animal anatomy.
 Due to concerns like this, women were more likely to embrace movements like the Impressionism that put artistic emphasis on everyday subjects, and not historical themes, that could be painted at home.
 Despite these hindrances, France was still one of the leading countries for the private tutelage of artistic women at the end of the 18th century.
 When the École des Beaux-Arts—the primary training facility—eventually succumbed to heavy pressure and began admitting women in 1897, France was no longer the hold-out in providing women with a state-sponsored education.